prettygood236/prettygood236.github.io/_posts/Data Structures and Algorithms/2022-02-19-dynamic-programming.md

 --|:--:|:--:|
 <span style='background-color=#e0ffc4'>*2.
 Overlapping Subproblem*</span> | O | **X**

-Let's look at a typical example of divide-and-conquer, *quick sort*. <br>
+Let's look at a typical example of divide-and-conquer, *quick sort*. <br/>
-Once the pivot element changes its position, the position of the pivot element does not change. <br>
+Once the pivot element changes its position, the position of the pivot element does not change. <br/>
 The subproblem of re-processing the pivot after splitting is not called.

 ![Divide-and-conquer-example](/assets/img/coding-test/divide-and-conquer-example.png)